Mindydiane/Password-Generator/README.md

 # checked different screens, works in multiple screens

+//next update will need to figure out how to remove , from between characters.

 // next update will need to clear password when button is clicked --it keeps adding up to previous in till reset button on browser is clicked